Damart's Privacy Policy

 We’ll get back to you as soon as we can and always within the timeframes we promise.
 We might need you to verify your identity before we can deal with your query.

-If you’d rather not receive our mailings you can opt out at any time.
-Simply change your preferences on your order form, over the phone or online.
-We print up to six weeks ahead, so it can take this long for mailings to stop once you opt out.
+Yes, you can choose to receive promotional materials through the post or by email or both.
+You can opt out at anytime.
+Simply change your marketing preferences on your order form, by calling us or online.
+Paper catalogues are printed and sent to our delivery partner ahead of time.
+We print up to six weeks before they are due to be delivered, so it can take up to this long for mailings to cease once you opt out.

-You can also unsubscribe from our email list at any point by clicking the unsubscribe link at the bottom of your email.
-It can take up to a week and then we’re done.
-You won't receive any more marketing emails.
+You can unsubscribe from receiving promotional emails by clicking the unsubscribe link at the bottom of our email.
+It can take up to one week for them to cease completely.

 Sometimes we might share your personal data including your name, address and email address.
 We only do this to offer a better customer service, gain an understanding our customer base and to keep you informed of offers and promotions that we believe you’ll be interested in.